Key Facts About Japan

 Phone providers include NTT DoCoMo, KDDI, SoftBank Mobile, and Y!Mobile.
 The mobile market is competitive and regulated by the Ministry of Internal Affairs and Communications.
 Now in a culture of mobile technology, residents in Japan enjoy features like email, live video feeds and calling, music streaming, touchpad systems, and even fingerprint recognition on their devices.
 It’s quite impressive to see such massive technological growth in such a short amount of time.

-Global Call Forwarding is a provider of Japan virtual phone numbers and Japan toll free numbers with SMS and Email capabilities.
+Global Call Forwarding is a provider of Japan virtual phone numbers and Japan toll free numbers voice capabilities.
 Many other features include ringback and call recording to assist you and your business in establishing a solid means of communication.
 We are committed to helping businesses access Japan through telephony and communication.
 Businesses communicating with consumers as well as locals are vital for any business.